Lufthansa aims to repay state aid before German election - CEO

-BERLIN, June 18 (Reuters) - Lufthansa (LHAG.DE) wants to repay state aid it received during the pandemic before Germany's federal election in September if possible, the airline's chief executive said on Friday.
+BERLIN (Reuters) - Lufthansa wants to repay state aid it received during the pandemic before Germany’s federal election in September if possible, the airline’s chief executive said on Friday.

 “We were one of the first companies to be rescued by the federal government.
 We also want to be one of the first companies to pay back the rescue funds - hopefully before the federal election.
 We are working on that,” Chief Executive Carsten Spohr told an aviation conference.